grompe/Drawception-ANBT/README.md

 - Play modes for those who only caption or only draw
 - Enter pressed in caption mode submits the caption
 - Ability to bookmark games without participating
-- Show your panel position and track changes in unfinished games list
+- Show your panel position and track changes in unfinished games list and your experience

 Forum: